El Granero Dam

 El Granero Dam (Spanish: Presa del Granero, also known as the Luis L. Leon Dam) is an embankment dam on the Rio Conchos in north-central Chihuahua, Mexico.
 The dam was completed in 1968 to provide irrigation and flood control for the lower Rio Conchos valley.

+In 2022 farmers began to struggle to provide enough water for their cattle, as they were dependent on the El Granero Dam.
+Water levels in dams across Mexico had fallen to just 10%, with high temperatures exasperating the drought.